sindresorhus/electron-dl/readme.md

 Type: `Function`

-Optional callback that receives on downloadItem for which the download has been cancelled.
+Optional callback that receives the downloadItem for which the download has been cancelled.

 #### openFolderWhenDone